LinuxUser255/linkedin-application-bot/README.md

 - [ ] **!!
 NEED To AUTO LOGIN using firefox profile in the .env file `linkedin.py` script !!**
 - [ ] **Fix the [find_element "xpath" issues](https://selenium-python.readthedocs.io/locating-elements.html).**
 - [ ] **!!
 Eliminate launching a new browser/login session with each iteration: Using Firefox profile resolves this !!**
+- [ ] Your Firefox profile can be viewed: navigate to: `about:profiles` in the URL
 - [ ] Conduct all searches and applications within one browser session.
 - [ ] Forget Chrome, Just use firefox, it's easier to automate.
 - [ ] ---